Password Standard Policy

 These standards cover the minimum password requirements for all electronic devices owned or leased by Loyola that can be protected by a password.

 To ensure that all electronic devices are secured by a password of a certain complexity.
 And to ensure that more sensitive devices have more complicated passwords.

-High Security Accounts - All passwords used on systems that store, transmit or process Loyola Protected, per the Data Classification Policy, data will conform to the following extra password requirements:
+High Security Accounts - All passwords used on systems that store, transmit or process Loyola Protected Data, per the Data Classification Policy, and Payment Card Data (PCI) will conform to the following additional password requirements:

 - The password will be changed every 90 days.

 - New passwords may not be the same as the last four passwords.

 - Accounts will be locked out for thirty minutes after six failed login attempts.